jaweria00/Customer_Segmentaion_Arvato/README.md

 •	DIAS Attributes - Values 2017.xlsx:   detailed mapping of data values for each feature in alphabetical order.

 ## Libraries:
-Missingno and seaborn for visualizing the data; matplotlib.pyplot, pandas, numpy, sklearn for algorithms and hyperparameter tuning.
+Missingno and seaborn libraries are used for visualizing the data; matplotlib.pyplot, pandas, numpy, sklearn for algorithms and hyperparameter tuning.
 # Data Preprocessing:
 Clean data function is created to map different abnormalities in columns and transform them accordingly.
 Non-numeric data is one hot encoded, missing data is filled with mean values and some columns with insignificant are dropped.
 # Unsupervised Learning: